ramanakshay/ramanakshay.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm an final-year student at [Vellore Institute of Technology](https://vit.ac.in) studying Computer Science.
+I'm a final-year student at [Vellore Institute of Technology](https://vit.ac.in) studying Computer Science.
 I am interested in the theoretical foundations of machine learning.
 Specifically, I want to work on ways to improve the generalization power and robustness of deep neural networks.

 I am into books, music, and running.